AyeCode/geodirectory/readme.txt

 = GeoDirectory v2.8.140 - 2025-11-TBD =
 * Extra validation for post attachment upload - FIXED
+* GD Loop issue with the Bricks elements with same parent block - FIXED

 = GeoDirectory v2.8.139 - 2025-11-06 =
 * Badge with %%input%% replaces incorrect value when used in GD > Dynamic Content - FIXED